 Dig food is dig fuel - never underestimate its importance for powering an excavation.
 If you're gesticulating at a massive Iron Age bank that you want to be quickly sectioned, and your workers aren't getting fed properly because they're supposedly 'fussy eaters' (e.g. vegetarian), that's not a dig - it's a shambles.

 Of course conditions for cooking on digs can be difficult and cramped, with limited facilities and storage space - but it can be done, and done well.
-Everything pictured here was cooked in basic conditions, without food processing gadgets and measuring scales - and if you like the look of anything in a photo, the recipes are at the end of the page or they'll appear in my next blog post next week.
+Everything pictured here was cooked in basic conditions, without food processing gadgets and measuring scales - and if you like the look of anything in a photo, the recipes are at the end of the page or they'll appear in future blog articles.

 This post is part of a series about enabling volunteers to participate fully on Digs